Stevie Richards

-Michael Stephen Manna (born October 9, 1971), better known by his ring name Stevie Richards, is an American retired professional wrestler and media personality.
+Michael Stephen Manna (born October 9, 1971), better known by his ring name Stevie Richards, is an American media personality and retired professional wrestler.
 Since June 2024, Richards has hosted The Stevie Richards Show, presented by co-host James Romero on the WSI Network.

 Over the course of his career, Richards has performed for major professional wrestling promotions including Eastern/Extreme Championship Wrestling, World Championship Wrestling, World Wrestling Federation/Entertainment, Total Nonstop Action Wrestling and Ring of Honor.
 Championships held by Richards include the ECW World Tag Team Championship, the WWE Hardcore Championship (21 times), the NWA National Heavyweight Championship and the Extreme Rising World Championship.

 Professional wrestling career

 Early career (1992–1994)

 Michael Manna trained as a professional wrestler under Jimmy Jannetty at Mike Sharpe's wrestling school in Brick Township, New Jersey.
 He wrestled his first match on February 25, 1992, for the Tri-State Wrestling Alliance as "Stevie Richards", facing Jannetty.
 He wrestled a handful of matches for Eastern Championship Wrestling before spending two years working on the independent circuit for seasoning.